 Jesus openly and clearly predicted His death and resurrection three times, y...

 Today is Ascension Day.
 For most, that might provoke little more than “huh?”
-It is rare to find it on a calendar here.
+It is rare to find it on a calendar in the United States.
 But Catholics celebrate it as the “Feast of the Ascension” by attending mass.
-And, surprisingly, it is an official public holiday all across Indonesia and in many European countries like France and Germany and Sweden.
+And, surprisingly, it is an official public holiday all across Indonesia and in many European countries like France, Germany and Sweden.

 “Because I live, you also will live” John 14:19